What is the issue?

 Lifting an outboard on and off a floating dinghy from a yacht or pontoon is never an easy task.
 The outboard’s most convenient grip is at dinghy level but you cannot lift it from there as it is an entirely unstable standpoint and the dingy is moving about.
 Hence you must reach down from the pontoon or yacht where the outboard rarely if ever offers a handle or handhold.Why address this?

 Lifting the outboard on and off the dinghy affords the perfect opportunity to drop it in the ‘drink’.
 Losing the engine overboard like this is also unthinkable as inflatable dinghies typically do not row very well and you will be hard-pressed to get to and from the boat at anchor.
-This does not touch on the cost of replacement, or repairs if it can be recovered, and the associated insurance premiums.How to address this?
+This does not touch on the cost of replacement, or repairs if it can be recovered, and the associated insurance premiums.Sail with the Instincts of a Local Pro

 Use an engine harness to position a convenient lifting handle on top of the outboard engine.
 A handle at this position will help hoist the outboard up and off whenever needed, either manually, by a davit or by some other means from the yacht